SOLR coverbig

 PUSH ONLY AS LAST RESORT!

-A rat-tat-tat, a crash, and the smashing of glass came from the hallway.
+A rat-tat-tat, a crash, and the sound of shattering glass came from the hallway.

-“I’ve been secretary at this school for thirty years,” said Cassandra.
-“No principal has ever pressed that red button.”
+Cassandra clasped her hands tightly.
+"I’ve been secretary at this school for thirty years,” she said.
+“No principal has ever pressed that button.”

-“This school has never had a class like our fourth grade,” said Mr. Muddle.
+“This school has never had a fourth-grade like this one,” said Mr. Muddle.

-“I’ve no idea.
-Every school office has a last-resort button such as this one.
-But I’ve never known a principal who would admit to pressing it.”
+“I have no idea.
+Every school office has a last-resort button like this one.
+But no principal I know has ever confessed to pressing it.”

-Mr. Muddle placed his index finger on the red button.
-“Yes, the last resort,” he said under his breath.
+Mr. Muddle’s hand trembled as he extended his pointer finger toward the button.
+“Yes, this is the last resort,” he muttered.
 “One…two…three.”

 Press.

-From some far off place a school bell rang.
-Two seconds later, the fourth-grade classroom went silent.
+From somewhere far off, a school bell rang.
+An instant later, the fourth-grade classroom fell completely silent.

 SOLRcover